rdkcentral/aamp/test/l2test/AAMP-CDAI-8014_DeliverAdEvents/README.md

 # AAMP L2 Linear CDAI test
-<p> Test used to check/verify the linear CDAI behaviour and APIs</p>
+<p> Test used to check/verify the linear CDAI behavior and APIs</p>

 ## Test Scenarios